AmirrezaRamesh/github-tutorial/README.md

 git merge <branch name> #merge a branch to the current branch which is usaully main or master branch
 ```

+## Issues and pull requests

+Issues are used to report bugs, suggest features, or ask questions about a repository.
+It's like a to-do list or discussion board where anyone can share problems or ideas.Pull Requests are how people suggest changes to the repository; sometimes its related to a issue and sometimes its simply a request to change the main code for any possible reason.
+When someone edits the code (usually in a separate branch for further developments), they open a pull request to ask for their changes to be reviewed and merged into the main project.
 ##  Editing the README

 on every directory of reposistories, you can put a README.md file which will be shown by default on github. you can document everything about the project that you have been working on.
 README file uses the MARKDOWN markup language, which allows you to easily document the project report or changes made in this file.
 In each folder of the repo, if a README.md exists, GitHub displays this file by default.
 Now in the block below, you can see how to make simple edits and include links and images in the file.